 The course would require an individual with a knowledge of economic principles (at least at the intermediate level of microeconomics) and familiarity with the common law system in the U.S. and England.

-X. Justification for Inclusion in University Studies Program
+X. Justification for Inclusion in General Education Program

 Objective 1: Demonstrate the ability to locate and gather information.